Video / ProRes Storage Calculator

 ARRIARRIRAW / ProRes500-2800 Mbps225 GB - 1.26 TB

-If you already have footage and want to estimate transfer times, try the file transfer time calculator.
-For converting between storage units, the storage converter handles GB, TB, and binary equivalents.
+Once you have planned the storage, the file transfer time calculator estimates how long it will take to move clips from card to drive, and the storage converter handles GB/TB and binary equivalents when drive manufacturers and operating systems disagree.
 All calculations run in your browser with nothing sent to a server.

 Frequently Asked Questions